Vulnerability: What Are You Risking if You Don’t?

 I have quite an obvious ‘thinking face’, and as he looked me in my eyes he could see the wheels turning.
 His response:

 “What’s wrong?
 Do you think I’m playing a game with you?
 I’m not.
 What’s on your mind right now?”

-- Vulnerability is being realistic in times where it is highly called for.
+Vulnerability is being realistic in times when it is highly called for.

 Take the Risk of Being Vulnerable